Ilya Muromets (film): Cast

 Monsters besides Nightingale the Robber and the dragon Zmey Gorynych, are Idolishche Poganoye and Likho the One-Eyed.

 Production

 Roger Corman re-edited the film in the early 1960s for US release, changing many names: Nightingale the Robber was changed to Wind Demon, Svyatogor became Invincor, Gorynych the Serpent was renamed Zuma the Fire Dragon, Dobrynya became Durbar, and the Khan was changed to Khalin.
 This version also includes narration by Mike Wallace and Shukur Burkhanov (Khalin) was dubbed by voice actor Paul Frees.

 Legacy

-Corman's edit was featured on an episode of Mystery Science Theater 3000 as The Sword and the Dragon.
-The MST3K crew mistook the film's nation of origin to be Finland, and filled the episode with jokes about the Finnish.
+Corman's edit was featured in episode #617 of Mystery Science Theater 3000 (MST3K) as The Sword and the Dragon.
+The MST3K crew misinterpreted the film's nation of origin as Finland, and consequently filled the episode with jokes about the Finnish.
+The Sword and the Dragon is considered to be the third in the "MST3K Russo-Finnish troika".

-Zmey Gorynych was a heavy inspiration for the Kaiju King Ghidorah, who would go on to become the archnemesis of Godzilla.
+The dragon Zmey Gorynych in the film was a heavy inspiration for the Kaiju King Ghidorah, who would go on to become the arch nemesis of Godzilla.